KilianMYSPRO/gymFamily/walkthrough.md

 - **Automatic Sync**: Data is automatically pushed to the server when changed and pulled from the server periodically (every 30s) or on login.
 - **Cross-Device**: Changes made on one device (e.g., mobile) will automatically appear on another (e.g., desktop) when logged into the same account.

+### 11. Enforced Authentication
+- Added a **Landing Page** that appears for unauthenticated users.
+- Users are now **required** to Log In or Create an Account to access the application.
+- This ensures all data is synced and secure from the start.

 ## Verification Results

 ### Manual Verification